Training, validation, and test data sets: Test data set

 A test data set is a data set that is independent of the training data set, but that follows the same probability distribution as the training data set.
-If a model fit to the training data set also fits the test data set well, minimal overfitting has taken place (see figure below).
-A better fitting of the training data set as opposed to the test data set usually points to over-fitting.
+A test set is therefore a set of examples used only to assess the performance (i.e. generalization) of a specified classifier on unseen data.
+To do this, the model is used to predict classifications of examples in the test set.
+Those predictions are compared to the examples' true classifications to assess the model's accuracy.
+If a model fit to the training and validation data set also fits the test data set well, minimal overfitting has taken place (see figure below).
+A better fitting of the training or validation data sets as opposed to the test data set usually points to overfitting.